INyabuto/fixthis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fixthis is to ...
+The goal of fixthis is to help resolve common issues With PSI-MIS.

 ## Installation